57blocks/website-article/articles/Get a Print Quote in Seconds - Not Weeks/README.md

 Susan ordered all the jobs within minutes, paid for them, and tracked their status online at the site.
 She trusted that the supplier selected would do a great job.
 And she knew she could simply reorder the same items next year, changing the artwork.

 She saved hours and hundreds of dollars, knowing she got the best price for high-quality printed items delivered on time.
-Further suppliers who were a better fit to produce what she needed were able to provide her an instant quote and meet her printing needs.
+Further, suppliers who were a better fit to produce what she needed were able to provide her an instant quote and meet her printing needs.
 To Susan, this was as easy as a few clicks.
 She had no idea that the secret to this success was thousands of data points, complex algorithms and logic, and advanced system resource management.